postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/working-with-your-team/collaboration-overview.md

 [Postman Free](https://www.postman.com/pricing/) lets teams of up to three work together at no cost.
 If you'd like to collaborate with more team members, features, and increased usage limits, you can [upgrade](/docs/administration/billing/#changing-your-plan) to a Basic, Professional, or Enterprise plan.
 To do so, select **Upgrade** in the upper-right corner.

+If you're an individual Postman user and create a Postman team, your personal workspaces and the data within them are transferred to the team.
+When you leave a team, your personal workspaces and the data within them will remain with the team and no longer be accessible to you.

 > For more information on setting up Postman within your organization, check out the [Onboarding checklist](/docs/administration/onboarding-checklist/).

 ## Joining a team